mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 )
 ```

-This creates a Langchain Agent, another useful wrapper in the framework.
+This creates a LangChain Agent, another useful wrapper in the framework.
 An 'Agent', in LLM terms, is a fancy way of saying that it has the ability to make use of tools, thereby giving it 'agency'.
-Technically speaking the LLM does not invoke anything, it simply outputs that it needs to call a certain tool; Langchain takes care of invoking it and returning the result to the LLM so that it can proceed with its reasoning.
+Technically speaking the LLM does not invoke anything, it simply outputs that it needs to call a certain tool; LangChain takes care of invoking it and returning the result to the LLM so that it can proceed with its reasoning.

-You can have a look at the template being used by Langchain to inform the LLM about the tool.
+You can have a look at the template being used by LangChain to inform the LLM about the tool.

 ```python
 agent.to_json()['repr']